Australian Baha’i Report/Volume 10/Issue 1/Text

 "Those attending resolved to express, through our thoughts, words, prayers and deeds, the community's support for our friends and fellow global citizens".

-Aiden Mitchell, Nerys Evans, Jillur Rahman (Islamic community), Jenny Medwell (President of the Multicultural Council of the NT), Hassan Bajhau (Islamic community)
+Participants at the earthquake memorial service: (l to r) Waqar Ahmad, His Honour Ted Egan, Aiden Mitchell, Nerys Evans, Jillur Rahman (Islamic community), Jenny Medwell (President of the Multicultural Council of the NT), Hassan Bajhau (Islamic community)

-We can no longer be content with a passive tolerance of each other’s worldviews; what is required is an active search for ... common values and moral principles
+We can no longer be content with a passive tolerance of each other's worldviews; what is required is an active search for ...common values and moral principles

-This is the view put forward in a statement published by the Bahá'í International Community in October 2005 to mark the 60th anniversary of the United Nations.
+An active search for common human values is essential in order to address the global challenges facing the world community today.
+This is the view put forward in a statement published by the Bahá’í International Community in October 2005 to mark the 60th anniversary of the United Nations.

 Titled "The Search for Values in an Age of Transition", the statement identifies a number of positive developments in international affairs in recent years.
 These include the establishment of the World Trade Organization, the International Criminal Court, the African Union, and the articulation of the Millennium Development Goals - "an unprecedented global development framework aimed at the eradication of poverty worldwide".